qdrant/quaterion/docs/source/tutorials/triplet_loss_trick.rst

        + self._margin
    )

-The problem with this equation is that, if the encoder outputs the same vector for all the samples, then the loss value will be equal to the margin value, and it will no longer improve.
+The problem with this equation is that if the encoder outputs the same vector for all the samples, then the loss value will be equal to the margin value, and it will no longer improve.